NicolasGAlvarez/git-training/git-commands.md

 `git diff` compares the modified lines in unstaged files vs staged files.
 `git diff --staged` compares the modified lines in staged files vs the previous snapshot.

+## Remote

+Remote repositories allows you to have versions of your project hosted on the internet.
+This allows other people to contribute to the project.

+To clone a repository use `git clone <repository url>`.
+This will get every file on the repo and clone it (copy it) to your local directory.

+To list all the remote repositories use `git remote`.
+The additional arg `-v` shows the url of every remote.

+To add a new remote to your current project use `git remote add <shortname> <url>`.

+To get data from your remote project you can run `git fetch <remote>`.
+This command goes out to that remote project and pulls down all the data from that remote project that you don't have yet.
+After you do this, you should have references to all the branches from that remote, which you can merge in or inspect at any time.